 I say that because searching for that number is like chasing the proverbial “pot of gold”, know one gives the actual numbers, Target, now Sony are two recent examples.
 Have they said how many?
 Or by whom?

-“They”point to a convenient boogyman this time its North Korea, last year it was Russia or China or somebody, maybe even the NSA.
+“They” will point to and do point to a convenient boogyman this time its North Korea, last year it was Russia or China or somebody, maybe even the NSA.
 Here is an interesting revelation:

 “The US corporate government, for its part, has been on the warpath against North Korea for some mysterious reason.
 The entire US State Department story about Sony pictures being hacked by North Korea is a case in point.
 According to IT experts the hacking attack blamed on North Korea could only have been carried out by somebody inside Sony’s US headquarters.
 As one expert put it, “The Sony breach was an inside job.
 100 terabytes of data is too big to transmit over the Internet.
 At top broadband speeds it would take 661 days at top US speed and, 2,315 day to transmit to S. Korea (and general Asia Pac Rim) at their top transmission speed.”Now the US is trying to indict North Korea for human rights abuses, possibly to deflect world attention from its own widespread use of torture.”